Setting up HTTPOnly Session Cookies for ColdFusion

 Jason Dean has also come up with a way to do this in onSessionStart as well.

-If you have SSL, also consider setting the secure flag on your cookies.
+If your site runs over HTTPS, you should also be setting the secure flag on your cookies.
 When the browser is given a cookie with the secure flag it only sends the cookie over a HTTPS connection.
+Add the following to your Application.cfc and update the ColdFusion Administrator settings:

 Comments